JohnLCaron/rlauxe/docs/RedactionsWithStyles.md

 # Auditing with Redactions and Style-based sampling
-09/17/2026
+09/24/2026

 AFAIU, there are 3 ways to rigorously do a card-comparison audit when there are redacted ballots in the public CVR file.
 Note that the official audit would use the unredacted CVRs, so doesn't have this problem.

-Ill use the term "cards" instead of ballots, but when the cards are kept together, or there is only one card on the ballot, then I really mean "ballot".
+I'll use the term "cards" instead of ballots, but when the cards are kept together, or there is only one card on the ballot, then I really mean "ballot".

 The "county manifest" is a list of all the cards that were cast.
 Expand the list of "tabulator/batch/number of records" form of the manifest into a list of "tabulator/batch/recordId" = "imprinted ids".
 You also keep the location field which presumably helps locate the physical card.
 The ordering of the county manifest is the "canonical ordering".
 Once you commit to it, it cannot be changed.
 You have to commit to it before the seed is chosen, to prevent cheating.
-The ordering doesnt matter until you commit to it, then it really matters, and becomes the canonical ordering.
+The ordering doesn't matter until you commit to it, then it really matters, and becomes the canonical ordering.

 The seed is used to create a "psuedo random number generator" (PRNG).
 This is a cryptographic algorithm that generates a sequence of "psuedo random numbers" (PRN).
 No one without the seed can predict what the next number in the sequence is (so they are random), but anyone with the seed can recreate the sequence (so they are deterministic or "psuedo random").